cosandr/go-check-updates/README.md

 Alternatively, systemd socket activation can be used with the `-systemd` argument, socket and service units can be created with the `setup.sh` script.

-Endpoints
-- `/run`
+`/api` endpoint

+One of these parameters must be present:

-  - POST will update cache file
+- `filepath` returns path to the cache file in use
-    - `immediate` parameter returns immediately
-  - GET will return pending updates list

-- `/cached` returns the latest cached updates
+- `updates` returns currently cached updates
+- `refresh` refreshes cached update list, the other commands run after this one.
+The following parameters can be combined with this one
-  - `every` param will update the cache if it's older than the header's content (time duration)
+  - `every` value parsed as time duration, it will only refresh if the file is older than this duration
-  - `immediate` param returns whatever the existing cache file has and queues an update if combined with `Update-Every`
+  - `immediate` won't wait for the request to finish before returning, returned data (if requested) is likely out of date

+Status codes:

+- `200` request was successful
+- `400` bad argument(s)
+- `202` update queued
+- `500` something went wrong server side, `Error` is included in response with more details

 ## Known Issues